ExtReMLapin/ft_nm/README.md

-# ft_nm
-recoding nm command
+recoding nm and otool command
-dear powerpc executables

-#u can suk my dik
+following the mac os syntax only